 How to Execute Promissory Notes?

 However, before you go for legal action, the lender can use other means to get the payment from the borrower.
-The first thing you need to do is give notice to the borrower asking him or her to make the payment.
+The first thing you need to do is give notice to the borrower, asking them to make the payment.
 In the letter, you may give the borrower a grace period to pay back the money.

 Also, the drawee or the note holder needs to communicate with the borrower.
 Talk to the borrower if they need some more time to make the payment, or they could make a partial payment.
 If both sides agree on a partial payment or a new payment schedule, then a new agreement needs to be signed by both parties.